Ernst Bacon: Career

 At the age of 19, Bacon wrote a complex treatise entitled "Our Musical Idiom," which explored all possible harmonies within Equal Temperament and gave the numbers of chords available for each cardinality (thereby anticipating the later work of Allen Forte).
 However, when he began to compose music in his 20s, he rejected a purely cerebral approach.
 He took the position that music is an art, not a science, and that its source should be human and imaginative, rather than abstract and analytical.
 Bacon was self-taught in composition, except for two years of study with Karl Weigl in Vienna, Austria.
 Experiencing the depression of post-war Europe first hand, he understood that the avant-garde movement reflected the pessimism of its origins.
 Bacon set out instead to write music that expressed the vitality and affirmation of his own country.

 He composed a large number of art songs, and much other music including chamber, orchestral, and choral works.
 Aside from his musical and literary composition, Bacon held a number of positions that took him across the country.
-From 1925–27, Bacon was an opera coach at the Eastman School of Music.
+From 1925 to 1927, Bacon was an opera coach at the Eastman School of Music.
 In 1928 Bacon traveled from New York to California to take up a position at the San Francisco Conservatory of Music where he served until 1930.
 In 1935, Bacon was the guest conductor at the first Carmel Bach Festival in California.
 A year later he was supervising the Works Progress Administration (WPA) Federal Music Project and conducting the San Francisco Symphony.

-From 1938–45, he was dean and professor of piano at Converse College in Spartanburg, South Carolina.
-From 1945–47 he was director of the school of music, then from 1947–63 he was professor and composer in residence at Syracuse University.
-He was Professor Emeritus from 1964.
+From 1938 to 1945, he was dean and professor of piano at Converse College in Spartanburg, South Carolina.
+From 1945 to 1947, he was director of the school of music, and from 1947 to 1963 he was professor and composer in residence at Syracuse University.
+He was professor emeritus from 1964.
 Among his students were Jonathan Elkus, Carlisle Floyd, David N. Johnson, and Donald Martino.
 He continued to work until shortly before his death in 1990.

 Settings

-Bacon composed settings to the works by the following: Matthew Arnold, William Blake, Emily Brontë, Elizabeth Barrett Browning, Witter Bynner, Robert Burns, Helena Carus, Emily Dickinson, Benjamin Franklin, Goethe, Heinrich Heine, Paul Horgan, A. E. Housman, Nicolaus Lenau, Cornel Lengyel, Herman Melville, Carl Sandberg, William Shakespeare, Robert Louis Stevenson, Sara Teasdale, Walt Whitman.
+Bacon composed settings to the works by Matthew Arnold, William Blake, Emily Brontë, Elizabeth Barrett Browning, Witter Bynner, Robert Burns, Helena Carus, Emily Dickinson, Benjamin Franklin, Goethe, Heinrich Heine, Paul Horgan, A. E. Housman, Nicolaus Lenau, Cornel Lengyel, Herman Melville, Carl Sandberg, William Shakespeare, Robert Louis Stevenson, Sara Teasdale, and Walt Whitman.